DHTMLX/docs-suite/docs/grid/api/grid_getsummary_method.md

 - `colId?: string | number` - optional, the id of a column

 @returns:
-An object with the list of counted values
+An object with the list of calculated values

 @example:
 const grid = new dhx.Grid("grid_container", {